neznajko/dp/observer/README.md

 state of the observers.
-The concrete implementation of Subject will have an internal list of subscribers, pushing and popping them in the *subscribe/unsubscribe* methods, while *notify* will call the *update* method of all subscribers
+The concrete implementation of Subject will have an internal list of subscribers, pushing and popping them in the *subscribe/unsubscribe* methods, while *notify* will call the *update* method on all subscribers

 Let's as an example look at the game of Chess, we can think of board squares as subjects and at chess pieces as observers.
 If we have a